Quick Answer

 If you are at Stage 3 right now

-• Q1 2026: Audit your current automation.
+- Q1 2026: Audit your current automation.
+Our automation audit playbook walks you through the process step by step.
 What follow-ups are still manual?
 What reminders still require a human to send?
 Make a list and prioritise the highest-frequency tasks.

-• 2027: Explore AI call handling or AI chat for your website.
-These tools have matured rapidly and the cost has dropped significantly.
+- 2027: Explore AI call handling or AI chat for your website.
+These tools have matured rapidly and the cost has dropped sharply.
 A realistic AI receptionist for a trades business now costs £50-100 per month.

 Do Not Let Perfect Be the Enemy of Good